dfparker2002/onedrive-sdk/README.md

 When finished the file onedrive.properties is created.
 When using the OneDrive SDK this configuration file will be updated with the refresh token used by the OAUTH2.0 flow.
-This file also holds some other properties which may be changed to suit your needs.
+This file also holds other properties which may be changed to suit your needs.

 ## Integration Testing

-The integration tests are runned against a active OneDrive.
-For this a valid configuration for a OneDrive must be provided as created in the section above.
+The integration tests are ran against an active OneDrive For this a valid configuration for a OneDrive must be provided as created in the section above.
 To run the test save the created configuration file under path:
     'src/test/resources/onedrive-integrationtest.properties'

-and invoke:
+first run the units by invoking:

+    mvn test

+then run the integration test by invoking:

     mvn failsafe:integration-test

+*The integration test are not ran when building the package, this is a manual step.*